jan-ramos/Computational-Microscopy/README.md

 the lead time for graduate researchers;

-• Application accurately segments the nuclei in immunofluorescent pancreatic cells and draws contours around them which is used to calculate the cell mass and cell count of each image.
+• Application accurately segments the nuclei in immunofluorescent pancreatic cells and draws contours around them which is used to calculate the cell mass and cell count of each image;

+• Included in this repository are the Python source code and sample immunofluorescence-stained images.